opendatahub-io/opendatahub-community/community-membership.md

 # Community Membership

-This doc outlines the various responsibilities of contributor roles in Open Data Hub.
+This document outlines the various responsibilities of contributor roles in the Open Data Hub community.
 The Open Data Hub project is subdivided into subprojects under SIGs.
 Responsibilities for most roles are scoped to these subprojects.

 | Role | Responsibilities | Requirements | Defined by |